• Skip to main content

 Of course, if you have tried ox tongue before and don't like it, or haven't really tried it (you must know) but think that you may not like it, go for a good stewing beef cut... but to me, the tongue is the best for this.
 I also use brisket which I find superb in any stews or beef soups it is just that needs a lot longer time for cooking.

-As far as the tongue is concerned, I would not replace its texture and flavour with any other meat cut in the world.
+As far as the tongue is concerned, I would not replace its texture and flavor with any other meat cut in the world.
 It cooks fast and you won't experience that beef-like chewiness that some cuts unless slow-cooked for hours.
-Of course, you can go for a nice beef cut but cut it smaller cubes and it will be just fine.
+Of course, you can go for a nice beef cut but cut it into smaller cubes and it will be just fine.

 This recipe is just perfect for me and if you make this you will know exactly what I mean.

-What Is Goulash?
+What Is Goulash or Gulash?

 It is a versatile dish as many versions have other vegetables added such as potatoes ( I did too instead of dumplings), carrots, celery, peppers, and tomatoes.

 It was originally made by shepherds and dates back centuries.
 Back in the day, shepherds used to make it quite plain and the meat was a dry version.
-Of yes, they did not have fridges and they were not so keen and didn't really care about the 5 a day rule 😉 haha
+Of yes, they did not have fridges and they were not so keen and didn't really care about the 5-a-day rule 😉 haha

 Nowadays, even in Hungary, everyone seems to have their own way and style of making this dish by adding all sorts of different veggies and spices.
-I have had it several times in several places when we visited Hungary and I have to say, not once was the same but the flavours were different every time.
+I have had it several times in several places when we visited Hungary and I have to say, not once was it the same but the flavors were different every time.

 Goulash, in general, is seasoned with paprika and other fragrant spices like caraway seeds (also known as meridian fennel or Persian cumin) and sometimes even cajun!
-Red meat is a MUST in a Hungarian goulash and since it slow-cooked (or cooked in a pressure cooker, just like I do), it is the perfect way to use cheaper and more budget-friendly meat cuts.
+Red meat is a MUST in a Hungarian goulash and since it is slow-cooked (or cooked in a pressure cooker, just like I do), it is the perfect way to use cheaper and more budget-friendly meat cuts.

-What is American style goulash?
+What is American-style goulash?

-The American style goulash is different and it is not to be confused with the Hungarian goulash, as this is made with ground beef and macaroni noodles rather than the beef chunks and peppers.
+The American style of goulash is different and it is not to be confused with the Hungarian goulash, as this is made with ground beef and macaroni noodles rather than beef chunks and peppers.
 Totally different dish.

 Now, that Christmas is only a few days away, a dish like this would be so perfect and satisfying, the exact comfort and truly comforting food that we need to feel perfect over the festive period.